-Recuperation Templestay is a program in order to experience the daily life of temple and voluntarily participate in the schedule.
+Recuperation Templestay is a program in order to experience the daily life in the temple and you need to participate in the schedule given.

-The maximum period for staying in this program is 3 nights 4 days....
+The maximum period of stay for this program is unlimited...

 One day Program

-You can stay at the temple for a day, learn the temple manners, and walk the forest trail.
+You can stay at the temple for a day; learn the temple's manners, and walk to the forest trail.

 One night two day program

-[Hwaeomsa] "How beautiful I am!" - The happy night with flower tea
+[Hwaeomsa] "How beautiful I am!" - The Happiness Meditation with Sunim

-Hwaeomsa templestay run this program to comfort ourselves and to inspire confidence.
+Hwaeomsa temple stay run this program to comfort ourselves and to boost our confidence.